 Cruises to the Caribbean and Alaska tend to offer the best options for families cruising with toddlers.
 You’re less likely to run into minimum age restrictions.

-And the logistics of getting to embarkation ports for cruises sailing the Caribbean or Alaska can be much easier than one sailing from Europe or other parts of the world.
+And the logistics of getting to embarkation ports for these cruises sailing can be much easier than one sailing from Europe or other parts of the world.

-Of the Disney ships available in 2019 and 2020, the best cruises for toddlers are Disney Dream and Disney Fantasy.
+Of the Disney ships available this year, the best cruises for toddlers are Disney Dream and Disney Fantasy.
 And, if you are interested in sailing Alaska, then add Disney Wonder to the list as well.

 When it comes to sailing with toddlers, Disney offers some of the best possible toddler amenities.

-First, Disney also offers a wide range of complimentary baby gear for families cruising with toddlers.
-These include diaper disposal units, bottle warmers, bottle sterilizers, cribs and playpens, and strollers.
+First, Disney offers a wide range of complimentary baby gear for families cruising with toddlers.
+These include diaper disposal units, bottle warmers, bottle sterilizers, complimentary pack n plays and cribs, and strollers.

 Furthermore, for a modest fee, Disney also offers childcare for infants and toddlers in the It’s a Small World Nursery.
 The nursery provides drop-off care for children ages 6 months to 3 years.
 The nursery includes a separate quiet nap area complete with cribs.

-Some of the structured experiences include photo ops with favorite characters, designated meet and greet locations for specific characters, a royal tea party with Disney princesses, and character breakfasts.
+Some of the structured experiences include photo ops with favorite characters and designated meet and greet locations for specific characters, and character breakfasts.
 From time to time, some characters will also visit the kids’ club areas, including the nursery.

 Disney Dream and Disney Fantasy